williamngan/pts/guide/md/_0800_Sound.md

 ### Input

-Let's get some sounds to start!
+Let's get some sounds to begin!
 Do you want to load from a sound file, receive microphone input, or generate audio dynamically?
 Pts offers four handy static functions for these.

 1. Use [`Sound.load`](#play-sound) to load a sound file with an url or a specific `<audio>` element.
 The sound will play as soon as it has streamed enough data.
 You can check if the audio file is ready to play by accessing [`.playable`](#play-sound) property.
 ```